jjvanzon/Circular-Language-Spec-Plans/done/2008-07-1---system-objects-spec-project-summary.md

 Quite a lot seems to be involved.

-The system objects might be the getters and setters of the Encircle language.
+The system objects might be the getters and setters of the Circular language.
 That's one way of looking at it.

-The produced articles describe their own take on it: as if Encircle might run as a run-time system.
+The produced articles describe their own take on it: as if Circular might run as a run-time system.
 In that case the implementation of the *system objects* might cover most of the base of the code, upon which the rest could build.
-But if Encircle is just used as a diagram notation, system objects might not be as essential.
+But if Circular is just used as a diagram notation, system objects might not be as essential.
 However it could serve as a notation for getters and setters for instance.

 The system objects are like an idea for a base of a run-time, but in its ideas seem to be embedded possibilities for concepts like (bidirectional) relationships, reflection, assignment, static members, getters and setters, aspect oriented programming or maybe at least sideways touching those topics.
 It also incidentally gives a sort of systematic overview of basic building blocks of the language.